We’ve installed hundreds of roofs

 It is longevity and aesthetic appeal rolled in one.

 My roof was leaking.
 And my daughter was ill.
 I never thought I would get help in such a short timeframe.
-When I explained my situation to the ASG guys, they sent over a unit immediately.
+When I explained my situation to the US guys, they sent over a unit immediately.
 I mean immediately.
 Grateful for their promptness